She's a

 Your climbing skills are rusty,

-the taste of bark on tongue,
+of bark on tongue,

 foreign.